HIPAA Compliance & SurveyMonkey

 For SurveyMonkey, being "HIPAA-compliant" means that we offer a service that enables covered entities to collect and manage PHI through surveys in a manner compliant with HIPAA.
 As part of offering this service, SurveyMonkey ensures that it operates in a way that is consistent and compatible with those laws and SurveyMonkey's role as a business associate to a covered entity user.

 SurveyMonkey offers a standard form BAA which meets the requirements of HIPAA and lets covered entities enter into it within their SurveyMonkey account.
 When a covered entity accepts the BAA, the name and title of the individual signing on behalf of the entity is recorded, along with the date of acceptance.
-A copy of the BAA is then made available for download or future reference through the My Account page.
 Upon acceptance of the BAA, an account will be converted into a HIPAA-enabled account.
 To receive a copy of your BAA, please contact us.

 We acknowledge that some covered entities have certain items they need to include in BAAs with their business associates.
 Due to the fact that we offer HIPAA-enabled accounts at no additional cost, we do not negotiate customer form BAAs.
 However, we are open to negotiating our standard BAA for a fee.
 If you're interested in negotiating a custom BAA, fill out this form: Negotiate a Business Associate Agreement

 As required by HIPAA, we implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the electronic protected health information that we receive, maintain, and transmit on behalf of covered entities with respect to their HIPAA-enabled accounts.
 These safeguards include measures required by the Security Rule, such as: